dmlc/xgboost/doc/tutorials/external_memory.rst

 .. warning::

-   When GPU is running out of memory during iteration on external memory, user might recieve a segfault instead of an OOM exception.
+   When GPU is running out of memory during iteration on external memory, user might receive a segfault instead of an OOM exception.

 .. _ext_remarks: